istenith/webdevs-guide/README.md

 If you are new to **Open source**, `README.md` is the first file you should read in any project.

+If you want to add something or put something in a better way you're welcome!
+Just submit an issue or a pull request, thanks!

 ## Philosophy

 One should know how to do it from scratch so that you aren't limited by